 5.3.2.1 Absolute selector

-The absolute selector MUST be an XPath expression which starts with "/".
+The absolute selector MUST be an XPath expression that starts with "/".
 That is, it must be an AbsoluteLocationPath or union of AbsoluteLocationPaths as described in XPath 1.0.
 This ensures that the selection is not relative to a specific location.
 The resulting nodes MUST be either element or attribute nodes.

 Context for evaluation of the XPath expression is as follows: